Arpsgit/Image-Processing/README.md

 ## 20. OR operation on two pictures using Python
 ## 21. AND operation on two Pictures using C
 ## 22. AND operation on two Pictures using Python
+## 23. XOR operation on two Pictures using C